laxamanakp/doc/DATABASE_STRUCTURE.md

 ## CONCLUSION

 This database structure supports all modules of the MyHubCares Healthcare Management System with:
-- **13 core modules** covering authentication, patient management, clinical care, medications, lab tests, appointments, referrals, reporting, administration, vaccinations, surveys, forums, and reminders
+- **14 core modules** covering authentication, patient management, clinical care, medications, lab tests, appointments, referrals, reporting, administration, vaccinations, surveys, forums, reminders, and inventory management
 - **Comprehensive data types** using UUIDs for primary keys, ENUMs for controlled values, JSONB for flexible data, and proper indexing
 - **Clear data flows** showing how data moves between modules and data stores
 - **Audit compliance** with every action logged to the audit trail
 - **Scalability** with proper indexing, foreign keys, and normalized structure

-All modules retrieve data from their respective data stores (D1-D8) and write audit entries to D8 for complete traceability and compliance.
+All modules retrieve data from their respective data stores (D1-D8, D14) and write audit entries to D8 for complete traceability and compliance.

 ---